kannans89/RustRepo/08_Strings/08_Strings.md

 # String

-There are two main string types in Rust.
+String type in Rust can be classifed as-

 1. String Literal (**&str**) :
 2. String Object(**String**) :

 ## String Literal

-We use string leterals(&str) when value of string is known at compile time itself.String literals are a list of characters which are hardcoded into a variable.
+String literals(&str) are used when value of the string is known at compile time .String literals are a set of characters which are hardcoded into a variable.
 For example `let company="TutorialsPoint"` .
-String literals are found in module *std::str*  is part of core language.
-String literals are immutable and uses borrowing concept of the Rust language.
+String literals are found in module *std::str*.
+String literals are also knwn as string slices.

-In the below program we have declared two string literals , also known as string slices.
+The following example declares two string literals-comapny and location.

 ```rust
  fn main() {